gmprestes/PHP-PowerfullAPI/README.md

 ```

-Inside your authentication method you can use PHP's getallheaders function or $_COOKIE depending on how you want to authorize your users.
+PS.: Inside your authentication method you can use PHP's getallheaders function or $_COOKIE depending on how you want to authorize your users.

 This project is forked from https://github.com/jacwright/RestServer created by Jacob Wright, but some modifications were made to improve it.